Atomic Term Symbols: Part 2 - Term Symbols and Spin-Orbit Coupling

 Approach 3: for non-equivalent electrons only

-- Perform addition of $L$ and $S$ to obtain $J$
+- Perform addition of and to obtain

 Approach 2: for equivalent electrons5